zpok3/Viva-New-Vegas-Unofficial-Wabbajack/README.md

 # Introduction

-Please read [here](https://vivanewvegas.moddinglinked.com/intro.html) for an overview to the modlist along with its requirements and recommended specs.
+Please read [here](https://vivanewvegas.moddinglinked.com/intro.html) for an overview of the modlist along with its requirements and recommended specs.

 # Setup